 MVPP – Plug-n-Play version requiring no installation.

 Note 1: The PnP version does not replace the relay and does not have the stop function.
+Also, some modification may be needed to your existing amplifier.
+Please email for details.

 Note 2: Other single speed Leslie’s (31A, 31W, 31H, 21H, 50C, 51, 51C, 44, 46) are electronically compatible with our controller but have less room under the chassis for normal mounting.
 The controller can however be mounted under the chassis with some creativity which we can help you with.
 Otherwise, the PnP version will work on any model.